JCeditorials/Main/UglyICOs.md

 - In the former, the team putting together the ICO should be honest and clear about why they are the better team and why they need to perform this research independently of other teams already doing similar things as my first inclination would be to ask "why are you not trying to get along with the more established teams that invented this stuff and are offering grants at the moment?"
 This also means they should not be emphasizing a product or set of products that imply that you can expect a return on your investment.
 - In the latter, the team putting together the ICO should have a pitch deck reminiscent of startup pitch decks (containing market research with leading indicator data, etc.) while making a clear case for why an ICO is needed (not just preferred) as opposed to asking angel investors and venture capitalists.
 If traditional investors are already passing up this opportunity, it certainly makes me think twice.
 Even startups have to make a clear case for why they need angel investments and venture capital as opposed to just putting the good idea together (bank loan or not) and obtaining vendors in the more traditional small business way.

 By the way, I fail to see how putting a cap on the ICO is substantially more responsible than not capping the ICO.
 I tend to see this as purely a PR scheme.
-It's like saying, "we're not as bad as those other guys because found it morally reprehensible to run away with anything in excess of this particular amount."
+It's like saying, "we're not as bad as those other guys because we found it morally reprehensible to run away with anything in excess of this particular amount."
 Yes, call me cynical.

 ---